zoeye859/presto_v3_singularity/README.md

 # all other executables are found in $ASTROSOFT/bin
 export PATH=$PATH:$ASTROSOFT/bin:$PRESTO/bin:$PGPLOT_DIR

-### things you want presto to do
+### things you want to do

 readfile GBT_Lband_PSR.fil
 rfifind -time 1.0 -o Lband GBT_Lband_PSR.fil
 prepdata -nobary -o Lband_topo_DM0.00 -dm 0.0 -mask Lband_rfifind.mask -numout 530000 GBT_Lband_PSR.fil
-exploredat Lband_topo_DM0.00.dat
 DDplan.py -d 500.0 -n 96 -b 96 -t 0.000072 -f 1400.0 -s 32 -r 0.5

 ```

-You may want to change the last several lines, to inform presto the location of the file GBT_Lband_PSR.fil
+You may want to change the last several lines, to inform presto the location of the file GBT_Lband_PSR.fil, and add your own commands.

 If you want to obtain this file for test, download it by
 ```